 7. Give Value

-When you write your emails about your products, it’s important to focus on the main benefits or transformations that your products provide.
+When writing valuable content for your emails, it’s important to focus on the main benefits or transformations that your products or offers provide.

 The transformation is what they really care about and not so much the product features.
 For example, if you sell natural soap you could talk about how its properties can help clear up bad skin allowing your customers to look and feel so much better.